sardarrdxp1/MY-RDX-BOT/replit.md

 # Overview

 This is a Facebook Messenger chatbot built with Node.js that provides automated responses, moderation features, and various interactive commands.
-The bot uses a custom Facebook Chat API implementation (kashif-raza-fca) to interact with Facebook Messenger groups and users.
+The bot uses a custom Facebook Chat API implementation (sardar-rdx-fca) to interact with Facebook Messenger groups and users.
 It's designed to provide entertainment, utility features, and group management capabilities with a focus on multilingual support (English and Urdu/Hindi).

 # User Preferences